SOLANA-DEVNET

 Step 04

-Claim-ready holders claim later
+Claim-ready participants claim later

 Example takeaway